 - Applicants whose previous qualifications were undertaken more than 10 years ago should also provide a CV with their application

 - Applicants may also wish to submit a personal statement highlighting key aspects of their application and interest in the course (optional)

 - Applicants for the Executive Master of Arts (EMA) are required to submit a statement of intent as part of their application (500 words maximum).
 In particular, the Selection Committee would like to know what has motivated you to undertake the EMA course

 Master of Cultural Materials Conservation

-- Applicants for the Master of Cultural Materials Conservation should note that completion of study equivalent to 25 points of University-level chemistry is normally required as background for a large proportion of subjects in the program.
+- Applicants for the Master of Cultural Materials Conservation should note that completion of study equivalent to 25 points of university-level chemistry is normally required as background for a large proportion of subjects in the program.
 If you do not have any chemistry background you are strongly advised to undertake the Chemistry Bridging Course prior to commencing your Masters program.
-The Grimwade Centre for Cultural Materials Conservation conducts the bridging course twice a year in November/December and March/April.
-The next Chemistry Bridging course will run from 12-16 December 2016.
-A course will also be run for commencing 2017 students from 20-24 March 2017.
+The Grimwade Centre for Cultural Materials Conservation conducts the bridging course twice a year in December and July.

 - Master of Cultural Material Conservation applicants are asked to provide a statement with their application that addresses the following: